feerdd/Weather/README.md

 - **Nodes and Particles**: Implemented to create various weather effects such as rain, sun, moon, stars, and clouds.
 - **Dark Mode**: Utilized to alternate between day and night modes based on the system settings.

+## Accessibility

+- **VoiceOver Integration**: The project includes built-in support for VoiceOver, ensuring accessibility for users with visual impairments.
+This feature enhances the usability of the app, allowing all users to navigate and interact with the interface effortlessly.

 ## Installation

 1. Clone the repository.